 We recommend repositories be kept under 1.0 GB to help ensure that our servers are fast and downloads are quick for our users.
 Bitbucket Cloud repositories have a 2.0 GB limit.
 When that limit is reached, you will only be able to push changes that undo the latest commits.
 There is also a hard limit of 5.0 GB.
 When that limit is reached, you will not be able to push any changes, and your repository becomes read-only.

 Repository size limits

-If the size is over these limits you'll see a warning in the Repository details panel:
+If the size of a repository is over these limits, you’ll see a warning in the Repository details panel.